francis-clairicia/EasyNetwork/docs/source/api/serializers/pickle.rst

 .. todo::

-   Add examples of how to use PickleSerializer with EncryptorSerializer or Base64EncoderSerializer with checksum.
+   Add examples of how to use PickleSerializer with Base64EncoderSerializer with checksum.

 .. autoclass:: PickleSerializer
    :members: